Anthony da Silva

 Anthony da Silva (born 20 December 1980), commonly known as Tony, is a former professional footballer who played as a right-back.
+He is currently manager of the Mali national team.

 Playing career

 The son of a Portuguese couple, Tony was born in Le Creusot, Saône-et-Loire.
 After spending a decade in the youth academy of Paris Saint-Germain FC, he returned to his parents' hometown of Chaves in his teens, making his debut in professional football at the age of 20 with G.D.
 Chaves in the Segunda Liga and remaining four years with the club at that level.

 Silva made his Primeira Liga debut in the 2005–06 season, only missing two games as C.F.
 Estrela da Amadora easily retained their league status.
 In January 2007 he moved abroad, signing with CFR Cluj in Romania.

 During his spell at Cluj, Silva quickly became a fan favourite for his strong work ethic and dedication, eventually gaining team captaincy.
 During his stint he won six major titles, including two Liga I championships, contributing a total of 50 appearances and one goal to those conquests (32 matches in 2007–08).
 In the following campaign he suffered a knee ligament injury which sidelined him for several weeks, but he still recovered in time to help the club win the domestic cup for the second time in its history.

 Silva returned to his country in January 2011 and signed with Vitória de Guimarães, aged 30.
 In the same transfer window but the following year, he joined fellow top-tier side F.C.
 Paços de Ferreira.

 On 5 May 2013, Silva scored his only goal in the Portuguese top flight, netting through a rare header to help his team defeat Sporting CP 1–0 at home and cling on to a best-ever third position, with the subsequent qualification for the UEFA Champions League.
 He finished his career in 2015, following a spell with F.C.
 Penafiel in the same league.